hackerspace/RTD-2660-Programmer-BusPirate/README.md

 You need to enable i2c interface in raspi-config (if not yet) and then reboot.
 Also you need to install smbus module for python (since programmer uses smbus to talk over i2c).

+##Python version, using BusPirate

+The Python version now supports BusPirate.

+Requires [pyBusPirateLite](https://github.com/juhasch/pyBusPirateLite) to be installed, but other than that no other configuration is necessary.